-Ancient Egyptian Crowns and Headdresses
+Ancient Egyptian Crowns

 In Ancient Egypt, there were many different crowns and headdresses that were worn by the Pharaohs and the Gods.
 They reflected the authority and status of the wearer and often had special religious or symbolic meaning.

 - The Atef Crown was worn during religious rituals.
 It is basically a white crown which is trimmed with ostrich feathers and has a gold disk at the top.

 - It is worn here by Osiris who was the god of vegetation and agriculture, which is why he is portrayed with green skin.